microsoft/typespec/docs/tutorial.md

 ### Namespaces & Usings

 Namespaces let you group related types together into namespaces.
 This helps organize your types making them easier to find and prevents name conflicts.
-Namespaces are merged across files, so you can reference any type anywhere in your ADL program via its namespace.
+Namespaces are merged across files, so you can reference any type anywhere in your Cadl program via its namespace.
 You can create namespace blocks like the following:

 ```
 namespace Models {